x302justice/CPyU/README.md

 dd/mm/yy format used for update notes

+14/5/21(file):
+(why did i do things in capitals?)
+I FINALLY GOT THIS THING WORKING ON LINUX :D check releases for the same file but under releases (yep...)

 8/12/19(FILE + README):

-Fixed issue where it would say "%PROCESSOR_LEVEL" instead of the actual processor level
+Fixed issue where it would say "%PROCESSOR_LEVEL" instead of the actual processor level on windows

 Made first note make sense